Resources – Obtaining

 Theodor Lauppert’s site is a selection of games that Lauppert found interesting. some well-known but primarily hard-to-find computer shareware titles through the early 2000s.
 He occasionally wrote histories for them and included downloadable copies.

 TLGG has unfortunately shut down, but the Internet Archive hosts a mirror of the site (including the games themselves).

 The University of Michigan hosts a big, dormant collection of old software and games for a number of classic platforms, including the Apple II and Mac OS Classic.
 Organization and metadata are minimal, so you’re best served just diving in and grabbing something.
 The site’s MS-DOS section is offline but can be accessed through the Internet Archive.

-This new Macintosh fan website collects a large volume of games and software taken from the creator’s personal library, including many titles from British shareware CD-ROMs.
+This new Macintosh fan website collects a large volume of software and shareware games taken from the creator’s personal library, including many titles from British CD-ROMs.
 As of now, everything is unsorted alphabetically, but it’s useful for finding specific items that might not be hosted elsewhere.
 (Watch for this one to grow as the creator writes more editorials!)

 Another good DOS game directory, XTC hold about 2500 games from a wide variety of genres.
 XTC has great reverence for gaming history and directs you to legal sources when possible.
 It’s less flashy than other sites (and has no ratings or reviews for browsing purposes) but is a dependable collection.

 Your local library

 Yes, libraries collect games!
 University libraries have the most extensive historical collections but may require you to be a member of their school.
 Many public libraries loan games, although older games have probably been de-acquisitioned.
 If you’re looking for a specific game, search for it via OCLC WorldCat to see if a library nearby carries it.